 Most business owners are familiar with SWOT (Strengths, Weaknesses, Opportunities, Threats).
 September is a great time to look at your business through the SWOT lens.
 Of those four, the one I would put the most energy into is determining what opportunities are available for you in this final quarter of 2015.

 September is a great time to bring your employees together.
 Hopefully, they have enjoyed some down-time during the summer.
 Rally them around your fourth quarter priority.
 If you’ve achieved, or are on track to achieve your 2015 goals, take some time to celebrate with them and recognize their contributions.
 If you’re behind on your goals, be honest with your team.
 Don’t blame them or make excuses, simply recognize that you’re missing the mark and share what you plan on doing to get back on track.

 Like you, your customers’ schedules are filling up for the final four months.
 Unless they clearly need your services, you will fall off their radar.
 Why not send some of your best clients a small gift of appreciation?
 Send handwritten notes or pick up the phone and touch base with some of the people who use your services or purchase your products.

 REMEMBER: most of us get a lot of junk mail during this time, so be smart in what you send and how you communicate with them.

 As the busyness of the Fall Season begins to consume us, many business owners fall into the trap of just “winging it.”
 We’re so busy working in the business that we neglect to focus on the business and how to finish strong.

 Take some time now to make sure that you don’t leave the final quarter to chance.
-Make a plan on how you can experience success and roll into 2016 with great momentum!
+Make a plan on how you can experience success and roll into the new year with great momentum!